aliamrod/Clustering-Algorithms-/README.md

 * Density-Based Algorithms
 	+ DBSCAN (Density-Based Spatial Clustering of Applications with Noise): Identifies clusters based on the density of points in the data, works well for non-spherical clusters and handles noise effectively.
-	+ OPTICS (Ordering Points to Identify the Clustering Structure): Similar to DBSCAN but can identify clusters with varying densities.
+	+ OPTICS (Ordering Points to Identify the Clustering Structure): Similar to DBSCAN but can identify clusters with varying densities;no fixed ϵ.

 * Hierarchical Clustering
 	+ Agglomeramative Clustering: Starts with each data point as its own cluster and merges clusters iteratively.